data61/anonlink/docs/proposals/prop-0002-releases.md

 The full release process is then:

+- Create a `release-{version}` branch from an up to date master branch.
 - Update the version in `setup.py` using a semantic version.
 - Update the `CHANGELOG.rst`
-- Create a `release-{version}` branch from an up to date master branch and request a code review.
+- Push to the release branch and open a PR merging back into master.
+Request a code review.
-- Tag the commit with the version by creating a GitHub release https://github.com/data61/anonlink/releases, include the changelog.
+- Tag the merge commit with the version by creating a GitHub release https://github.com/data61/anonlink/releases, include the changelog.
-- This triggers the CI system to build and upload artifacts to PyPi and GitHub
+- This tag triggers the CI system to build and upload artifacts to PyPi and GitHub
-- proudly announce the new release on the anonlink google group https://groups.google.com/forum/#!forum/anonlink
+- Proudly announce the new release on the anonlink google group https://groups.google.com/forum/#!forum/anonlink

 ## Rejected Ideas